doghousedev/convert-md-html/README.md

-# Markdown to HTML Converter
+# Markdown to HTML/Word Converter

-A Python utility that converts multiple markdown files into a single HTML document with AI-enhanced paragraph formatting.
+A Python utility that converts multiple markdown files into a single HTML document or Word document (.docx) with AI-enhanced paragraph formatting.

 ## Features

-- Convert multiple markdown files to a single HTML document
+- Convert multiple markdown files to a single HTML document or Word document (.docx)
 - Use OpenAI to paraphrase bullet points into flowing paragraphs
 - Control the order of markdown files using a JSON configuration
-- Apply custom styling with CSS
+- Apply custom styling with CSS for HTML output
+- Use Word templates for consistent document formatting
-- Easy deployment to Netlify
+- Easy deployment to Netlify for HTML output

 ## Requirements

 - Python 3.6+
 - OpenAI API key
 - Markdown library
+- python-docx library (for Word document output)

 ## Installation